marcopennekamp/lore/articles/typed-components.md

 Even though a `EuropeanHuman` only has a temperature in celsius, we want to put it in the freezer.
 We need rule (3) to justify the subtyping `EuropeanHuman has CelciusTemperature <: _ has Temperature`.

 Because of rule (3), component references may not be changed from outside the class that defines the component.
 To see why, consider the following scenario: We want to implement the method `update` of `Freezer` from the example above, so we want to replace the temperature components in each object.
 But we don't know the actual type of the component, just that it is a subtype of `Temperature`.
 If we were able to replace it with, say, `FahrenheitTemperature`, all the `EuropeanHumans` would complain about a temperature system that is unknown to them, or more precisely, the runtime would not be able to assign an object of `FahrenheitTemperature` to a `CelsiusTemperature` variable, because Fahrenheit is certainly not Celsius.

+TODO: Component subtyping leads to a diamond problem.
+Consider a `WorldCitizen` with two components: `CelsiusTemperature` and `FahrenheitTemperature`.
+Which component is chosen if we want to assign it to a value of type `_ has Temperature`?
+Of course, we could simply throw a compilation error, but how do we solve the problem then?
+How can we put a citizen of the world into our freezer?

 ### Transitivity of the has-Relation